Malti Devi: Early life

 Malti Devi was born on 5 August 1968 in the Manglagori village in Gaya district in the Indian state of Bihar.
 She was married to Bhubaneshwar Prasad on 4 February 1984 and has two sons.
 She left her school education in 1980.

 Politics and activism

 She led the Farmers Movement and was a member of Communist Party of India (Marxist–Leninist).
 She advocated for women, landless farmers and tribals in central and south Bihar.
-She lef the C.P.I.
+She left the C.P.I.
 (ML) in 1995.
 She was a member of the Bihar Legislative Assembly from 1995 to 1998 and was elected to the 12th Lok Sabha in 1998.
 She was also a member of Committee on Urban and Rural Development and its Sub-Committee-I on Urban Affairs and Employment and a member of Consultative Committee, Ministry of Health and Family welfare.

 Death

 Devi died on 6 September 1999 at her Delhi residence due to cancer.